 Develop an entrepreneurial and sustainable approach to clinical/professional practice utilising appropriate leadership and management skills

-Demonstrate knowledge, skill and empathy as ethical, innovative and creative professional eligible to enter clinical/professional practice
+Demonstrate knowledge, skill, compassion and empathy as ethical, innovative and creative professional eligible to enter clinical/professional practice

 Demonstrate accountability and responsibility within clinical/professional practice